-Here are some practical tips based upon the research about how to reduce crime and avoid becoming a victim.
+Here are some practical tips based on the research about how to reduce crime and avoid becoming a victim.

 Preventing School Shootings

 Here’s what we know:

 School violence is not on the increase.
 Schools are actually safer places for children than other locations, such as the commute to and from school or any place you can think of that has reduced levels of supervision.

 Kids don’t just snap.
 School violence is a process, not an event.